arv100kri/Cognitive-Services/Content/en-us/EntityLinking/Home.md

 # Entity Linking Intelligence Service API

-Welcome to the Microsoft Project Oxford Entity Linking Intelligence Service, a web service that was created to help developers with tasks relating to entity linking.
+Welcome to the Microsoft Entity Linking Intelligence Service, a web service that was created to help developers with tasks relating to entity linking.

 ## Entity Linking